wagtail/rfcs/text/090-sustainability-roadmap.md

 **Ideal outcome**: a lower carbon footprint for Wagtail websites and Wagtail as a whole.

-Here are specific improvements as a _first draft_.
-This is missing:
+Here are specific improvements within this theme.

-- Highlights on which improvements are the most promising.
-- A notion of status – some of those improvements have already happened.
-- More improvements from more recent auditing of accessibility guidelines.
-- A sense of how granular this should get vs. agreement on high-level principles.

 Explanation of the columns:

 - **Scope clarity**: how well-defined is the improvement?
 Is it clear what the improvement is, and how it would be implemented?
 - **Impact**: how much of an impact would this improvement have on the carbon footprint of Wagtail websites?